 Confirm everything is set up correctly and that your email was received. 📥 ✅

-Run a mail merge in Outlook with your Gmail Account
+Run a mail merge using Gmail account on Outlook

 Now that you’ve connected your Gmail account to Outlook, it can be used to send emails when you **do a mail merge in Word and Excel**.
 The process is exactly the same, save one crucial detail, which I will explain next.

-If you need a refresher on the mail merge process in Microsoft Office, here's our guide on the subject.
+If you need a refresher on how to create mail merges from excel and Word, here's our guide on the subject.

 Part 2: Confirming your default email address before running a mail merge

 When running multiple accounts through Outlook, we need to make sure the default account is set to the one you want sending your mail merge emails

 At the final step of a mail merge, Outlook will use whichever email is set as the default and won’t give you a chance to change it.
 For this reason, you must check you’ve set the correct email as default before proceeding.

 To set your default email address in Outlook on Windows:

 - Open the email accounts menu by opening the Outlook file menu and clicking 'Account Settings' then 'Manage Profiles'.
 Click Email Accounts and set your desired account as the default